raxpd/PRSafeGuard/README.md

 ## Configuration

 Customize the risk threshold and reviewer assignment logic according to your organization's security policies and requirements.
 These configurations are adjustable within the designated configuration files provided with the application.

-## Contributing

-Contributions are welcome!
-Fork the gh-ThreatAware repository, make necessary changes or enhancements, and submit pull requests to contribute to the application's functionality or resolve identified issues.

-## License

-This project is licensed under the [MIT License](LICENSE.md).